Pblapuz/Idle-Game/README.md

 Made a web-based game using html,css and js.
-It's an idle game inspired by Universal Papercliip.
+It's an idle game inspired by Universal Paperclip.
 This is a demo project.
+(work in progress)